Ninad100/NodeJs-Authentication.io/README.md

 ## AWS Hosted Link

 I have deployed this project in an AWS Linux machine.
 The hosted Link is given below.
-So that you know, I will terminate this server after some time when I will start the new project.
+Kindly note: I will terminate this server after some time when I will start the new project.
 The reason behind doing this is I am using the Free tier version of AWS hence, to stay within the limit I will remove the deployment of the previous project.
 But all the screenshots from the Deployment are added below.

 **AWS Hosted Link:** http://ec2-13-53-168-150.eu-north-1.compute.amazonaws.com:3000/